whiteducksoftware/dapr-demo/README.md

 - Azure Application Insights ([Dapr Docs on using Application Insights with OpenTelemetry Collector](https://docs.dapr.io/operations/monitoring/tracing/open-telemetry-collector-appinsights/))
 - kubectl

-Additionally, you will need to create kubernetes secrets to connect to the azure services.
+Additionally, you will need to create kubernetes secrets to connect to the Azure services.
 Set the required parameters as value.
 Refer to the Dapr Docs for details on connection parameters.

-- Create a kubernetes secret named ``cosmos-db-secrets`` with the following keys:
+- Create a kubernetes secret named `cosmos-db-secrets` with the following keys:
   - url
   - masterKey
   - database
   - collection
-- Create a kubernetes secret named ``servicebus-secrets`` with the following key:
+- Create a kubernetes secret named `servicebus-secrets` with the following key:
   - connectionString
-- Configure the ``instrumentation_key`` in the `dapr-demo-application-insights.yaml` file by replacing ``<REPLACE-WITH-INSTRUMENTATION-KEY>`` with your Azure Application Insights instrumentation key. **Be careful to not accidentally commit your instrumentation key!**
+- Configure the `instrumentation_key` in the `dapr-demo-application-insights.yaml` file by replacing `<REPLACE-WITH-INSTRUMENTATION-KEY>` with your Azure Application Insights instrumentation key. **Be careful to not accidentally commit your instrumentation key!**

 #### Deployment on AKS